hargwit/hargwit.com/content/posts/2020-08-26-the-four-types-of-testing-and-the-tools-you-might-use-for-them.md

 We need to be careful and consider how important these metrics are when we write a new test.
 Is the new feature mission-critical (eg. authentication flow)?
 If so then we must be confident the code works - let's use an end to end test.
 If not (eg. user can add emoji to their username) then let's use something faster - a unit test probably.

-When in doubt, use integration tests, they provide the a lot of confidence and are nearly as fast as unit tests to run.
+When in doubt, use integration tests, they provide a lot of confidence and are nearly as fast as unit tests to run.
 Follow Kent C. Dodds advice:
 > Write tests, not too many, mostly integration

 Thanks for reading, get testing!